alxdavids/ourbbg/content/post/martin-burnley.md

 seems pertinent to define, for certain, where the global maxima of this journey lies in real footballing terms.
 The minutiae of events that occur external to the football that is played can be debated by people for time eternal.
-But which of the moments on the many football pitches that Derby have inhabited best captures the turning of the tide?
+But which of the moments, on all of these football pitches that Derby have inhabited, best captures the turning of the tide?
 Where would *you* return to, if you were given the chance to try it all again?
 To turn Derby County into a regular bottom-half of the Premiership team?
 (Of course, there has to be some sense of realism).

 For me, probably unsurprisingly, we must return to 2014.
 Amidst the wild and ceaseless ascent of Steve McClaren's first year in charge.
 But, it